silhouette of three performers on stage

 Heads up: This page includes affiliate links.
 If you click and purchase, I receive a commission at no extra cost to you.
 I only recommend tools I have personally vetted.

-Here is my guide for how you can use Michael Chekhov’s Psychological Gesture in order to develop your character’s physicality and psychological truth.
+Here is my guide for how you can use Michael Chekhov’s Psychological Gesture to develop your character’s physicality and psychological truth, enhancing your artistic expression and creating an authentic performance.

 Info

-The first step to creating your psychological gesture is to mine the text for character information.
-This way you will be able to build your physicality and character off the information the playwright has provided you with.
+The first step to creating your psychological gesture is to mine the text for character information through script analysis.
+This way, you will be able to build your physicality and character off the information the playwright has provided you with.
 Go through the text and write three lists:

 1. Facts about your character in the script (age, job, class etc.)